moha23/MatrixTheory/README.md

 -  Implement Gauss-Jordan algorithm.
 Reduce a matrix to Echelon and RREF using Gauss-Jordan algorithm.

--  Write a program that finds determinant of a matrix
+-  Write a program that finds determinant of a matrix:
    - using a recursive routine and
    - reducing the matrix to upper triangular matrix using Gauss-Jordan elimination.